 E020 What Do PhD Careers in Institutions Building Infrastructure for Open Science Look Like?

-Dr. Ricarda Braukmann has a multi-disciplinary background in Psychology (BSc) and Cognitive Neuroscience (MSc), and she received her PhD in Developmental Cognitive Neuroscience from the Radboud University Nijmegen in the Netherlands in 2018.
+Dr Ricarda Braukmann has a multi-disciplinary background in Psychology (BSc) and Cognitive Neuroscience (MSc), and she received her PhD in Developmental Cognitive Neuroscience from the Radboud University Nijmegen in the Netherlands in 2018.

 Today, Ricarda works as a Program Leader at DANS.
 As such, she is part of the policy and communication department and involved in various projects promoting Open Science and sustainable Data Management.
 Ricarda has, for instance, been involved in the creation of an online Research Data Management training module for early-career scientists (www.cessda.eu/DMGuide).
 She is also currently leading the engagement and communication work package of FREYA, an EU project on Persistent Identifiers

 In this webinar, Ricarda told us all about her job at DANS.
-How do the workflow and the management look like?
+What do the workflow and the management look like?
 What does DANS do for Open Science?
 What does a “career” mean in such a place?
 Ricky also shared her insights on how to be a happy PhD candidate and her approach to careers in general.

 Ricky’s LinkedIn profile: https://www.linkedin.com/in/ricardabraukmann/

 Ricky’s Twitter profile: https://twitter.com/R_Braukmann/